Wellington’s hard-fought battle to prevent Massena relieving the fortress of Almeida on 3rd to 5th May 1811 in the

 The French army wore a variety of uniforms.
 The basic infantry uniform was dark blue.

 The French cavalry comprised Cuirassiers, although no French cuirassiers served in the Peninsula, wearing heavy burnished metal breastplates and crested helmets, Dragoons, largely in green, Hussars, in the conventional uniform worn by this arm across Europe, and Chasseurs à Cheval, dressed as hussars.

 The French foot artillery wore uniforms similar to the infantry, the horse artillery wore hussar uniforms.

 The standard infantry weapon across all the armies was the muzzle-loading musket.
 The musket could be fired at three or four times a minute, throwing a heavy ball inaccurately for a hundred metres or so.
 Each infantryman carried a bayonet for hand-to-hand fighting, which fitted the muzzle end of his musket.

-The British rifle battalions (60th and 95th Rifles) carried the Baker rifle, a more accurate weapon but slower to fire, and a sword bayonet.
+The British rifle battalions (60th and 95th Rifles) carried the Baker rifle, a more accurate weapon but slower to fire, with a sword bayonet.

 Field guns fired a ball projectile, of limited use against troops in the field unless those troops were closely formed.
 Guns also fired case shot or canister which fragmented and was highly effective against troops in the field over a short range.
 Exploding shells fired by howitzers, yet in their infancy. were of particular use against buildings.
 The British were developing shrapnel (named after the British officer who invented it) which increased the effectiveness of exploding shells against troops in the field, by exploding in the air and showering them with metal fragments.